TheAmadeus25/CounterStrike-GlobalOffensive-LiveStat-for-OBS-Studio/README.md

 ❗ **Read the [Wiki](https://github.com/TheAmadeus25/CounterStrike-GlobalOffensive-LiveStat-for-OBS-Studio/wiki) how to install it.**

 ❕ **It generates JSON-parsed text files, only, but are full and easy customizable.
-Text position, size, font type, font- and background-color are set in OBS-Studio itself and independent of the script.
+Text position, size, font type, font- and background-color are set in OBS-Studio itself and independent of the addon.
 Refresh of value are instantly but OBS-Studio has a rate of around 1 sec.
-You can change the output text inside of the script without recompiling.**
+You can change the output text inside of the addon without recompiling.**

 ***